Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 AADT Coefficients by Road Type

-This contrast suggests that AADT plays a more substantial role in fatal crash suppression on local roads, where increases in traffic volume may lead to lower speeds and improved visibility.
+This contrast suggests that AADT plays a more substantial role in fatal crash suppression on local roads.
+The negative association is stronger on local roads, where increased traffic volume likely forces lower speeds and higher driver vigilance compared to highways.